Austin – IT Specialist

 🔍 Finding answers

-Jamie's small team is responsible for supporting the IT needs of ~1000 employees.
+Austin's small team is responsible for supporting the IT needs of hundreds of employees.
 Often, it feels like all of their time is spent reacting to support requests.

 Before Slack, when an employee at Cloud-y had an IT issue, they could: